-The Group's revenue decreased by approximately 42.6% from about HK\$175.0 million for the year ended 31 December 2021 to HK\$100.4 million for the year ended 31 December 2022.
+The Group's revenue decreased by approximately 6.2% from about HK\$100.4 million for the year ended 31 December 2022 to HK\$94.2 million for the year ended 31 December 2023.

-The outbreak of COVID-19 ("COVID-19 Outbreak") has consistently impacted the business operation of the Group as well as our customers.
+Despite the full upliftment of anti-pandemic measures, the recovery of business operation is slower than expected.
 The depreciation of major currencies against the USD posted further challenges to our overseas customers and hence lowered the demand for our products.
 As a result, the business of the Group has declined.